Mefenamic acid: Overdose

 Symptoms of overdosing include kidney failure, gastrointestinal problems, bleeding, rashes, confusion, hallucinations, vertigo, seizures, and loss of consciousness.
 It is treated with induction of vomiting, gastric lavage, bone char, and control of electrolytes and vital functions.

 Interactions

 Interactions are broadly similar to those of other NSAIDs.
 Mefenamic acid interferes with the anti–blood clotting mechanism of Aspirin.
 It increases the blood thinning effects of warfarin and phenprocoumon because it displaces them from their plasma protein binding and increases their free concentrations in the bloodstream.
-It adds to the risk of gastrointestinal ulcera associated with corticosteroids and selective serotonin reuptake inhibitors.
+It adds to the risk of gastrointestinal ulcers associated with corticosteroids and selective serotonin reuptake inhibitors.
 It can increase the risk for adverse effects of methotrexate and lithium by lowering their excretion via the kidneys.
 It can increase the kidney toxicity of ciclosporin and tacrolimus.
 Combination with antihypertensive drugs such as ACE inhibitors, sartans and diuretics can decrease their effectiveness as well as increase the risk for kidney toxicity.